ignite/cli/docs/docs/guide/11-docker.md

 description: Run Ignite CLI using a Docker container.
 ---

-# Run Ignite CLI in Docker
+# Running inside a Docker container

 You can run Ignite CLI inside a Docker container without installing the Ignite CLI binary directly on your machine.